Lariatch/Music-Markers/README.md

 ### Clear Markers
 Clears all markers on the timeline, including those not created by the addon.

-## To Do
-BPM and time signature switch mid timeline.

-FPS to seconds switch for all fields.

-Use playhead for start or end frame range.

-Auto update markers.

 ## Bugs

 Ask ChatGPT.